public-archive-docs/revision_archive/docs/history/cold_war/development/nato_warsaw_pact_arms_race_and_space_race.md

 ## Arms and Space Race

+### 1949 - USSR in the lead

+- USSR exploded it's first atomic bomb

 ### 1950s - USSR in the lead

 - Entire towns like Arzamas-16 were created in the USSR to house engineers and scientists